sphilee/jsPDF-CustomFonts-support/README.md

 # jsPDF-CustomFonts-support

-JsPDF is an open source that reads JavaScript in an HTML5 environment and creates a pdf document.
+JsPDF is an open source that loads JavaScript in an HTML5 environment and creates a pdf document.

 The current version does not support Custom Fonts.
 I will try to implement this feature.

 ## Current Version

-Version 0.1
+Version 0.2

 [jsPDF libary](http://parall.ax/products/jspdf)